indraksm21/StudyingHourAnalysis/README.md

 And we can check the accuracy of our model which is still high around 96%, and from this we completed our model training and testing, we can use our model to predict the scores that the students get if they were studying 'x' amount of hour
 ![Accuracy and Prediction](https://user-images.githubusercontent.com/98216564/185350245-154d1f5b-6d74-48ce-ad45-cbe855548173.png)

+Conclusion

+1. Yes, hour of studying has a strong influence witht he amount of score a student gets.
+The more hour student put into studying, the higher the score is.